willwebberley/personal-website/src/pages/notes/2020-05-23-command-line-bookkeeping-acnh.md

 title: "Command-line bookkeeping in Animal Crossing"
 ---

-## Background

 I recently stumbled across [an article](https://www.csun.io/2020/05/17/gnucash-finance.html) on Hacker News discussing the pros of basic personal accounting using [GnuCash](https://www.gnucash.org/) - a free and open-source desktop accounting program.
 The article was interesting as the data geek in me resonated with the notion of being able to query the information in useful ways, particularly after having used the system for enough time to accumulate enough financial data.

 The [comments on the article's post](https://news.ycombinator.com/item?id=23237445) also mentioned another tool, [Ledger](https://www.ledger-cli.org/).
 Whilst GnuCash allows users to input transactional and account information as well as reports, Ledger's focus is only on the reports - a key feature of this CLI tool is that the actual bookkeeping is made directly (or through other tools) into a text file, which Ledger only reads from and never otherwise touches.
 Both programs work on the principle of [double-entry bookkeeping](https://en.wikipedia.org/wiki/Double-entry_bookkeeping), but some of the key positives of Ledger are its speed ([even when working with several decades' worth of financial data](https://www.ledger-cli.org/3.0/doc/ledger3.html#Archiving-Previous-Years)) and its innate ability to be combined with other useful UNIX tools - both for data input and, if necessary (Ledger's own reporting outputs are very powerful), output.

 The fact that it relies on only a single human-manageable text file, which can contain the data for any number of accounts, and which can easily be version-controlled, is also a bonus in my eyes.
 The author of [Beancount](http://furius.ca/beancount/) - a similar program worth a look at - also wrote a good article about the benefits of [command-line accounting](https://docs.google.com/document/d/1e4Vz3wZB_8-ZcAwIFde8X5CjzKshE4-OXtVVHm4RQ8s).

-I do not come from an accounting or bookkeeping background, but I was keen to get the grips of the basics before diving in too far and making too many mistakes that I'd have to go back and change later.
+I do not come from an accounting or bookkeeping background, but I was keen to start trying it out for myself, and wanted to make sure that I could get the grips of the basics before diving in too far and making too many mistakes that I'd have to go back and change later.
 I currently use [Xero](https://www.xero.com/uk/) for some business work, which happily handles (nearly) everything for me - invoicing, payments, automatic bank feeds and reconciliations, and more.
 It sometimes feels a bit slow and clunky, though, and its general ease of use does teach much about what actually goes on behind the scenes.
 Ledger seemed like a great alternative to use for personal finance - a powerful tool for viewing key information at a glance, combined with a familiar and standard method to "input" data.
 It also gives me the feel that I am more intimate with my accounts and also a richer understanding of my financial model.

 Moving forwards from my initial experiments, I had three main aims: